mildred/p2pweb/README.md

     - have a few verbose levels
 - `[ ]` kademlia: during a lookup, if all contacts closest to the key are dead, make sure we retry with non dead contacts.
+- `[ ]` public address finding: don't query an url more frequently than 20s apart.
+Store the last time contacted for each url.
 - `[ ]` when getting an object from the network, for whatever reason, sore it in cache (~/.cache for the desktop client) or in the data directory directly (~/.local/share) in case the object was wanted.